DerZade/logical-everywhere/README.md

-# Logical Properties EVERYWHERE
+# Logical Properties and Values EVERYWHERE

-_Collection of utilities to work around features that are not fully compatible with logical properties (such as [`translateX`](https://developer.mozilla.org/docs/Web/CSS/transform-function/translateX), [`translateY`](https://developer.mozilla.org/docs/Web/CSS/transform-function/translateY) or [`getBoundingClientRect`](https://developer.mozilla.org/docs/Web/API/Element/getBoundingClientRect))._
+_Collection of utilities to work around features that are not fully compatible with logical properties and values (such as [`translateX`](https://developer.mozilla.org/docs/Web/CSS/transform-function/translateX), [`translateY`](https://developer.mozilla.org/docs/Web/CSS/transform-function/translateY) or [`getBoundingClientRect`](https://developer.mozilla.org/docs/Web/API/Element/getBoundingClientRect))._

 ## Motivation

-When positioning elements with JS, it is difficult to work with logical properties in mind.
+When positioning elements with JS, it is difficult to work with logical properties and values in mind.
 For example, if I want to display a tooltip in the `block-start `direction of an element (usually physically above), I first need to know where the inline and block axes are located in order to then position the tooltip in the correct physical direction (`top`, `left`, `bottom` or `right`):

 This package aims to simplifies this process.

 ## Installation

 ```
-npm i --save logical-properties-everywhere
+npm i --save logical-everywhere
 ```

 ## Utilities